RapidCoders/Coding-Practice/DAY_25/README.md

 Input: s = "Hello World"
 Output: 5
 Explanation: The last word is "World" with length 5.

-Input: s = "   fly me   to   the moon  "
-Output: 4
-Explanation: The last word is "moon" with length 4.

 Input: s = "luffy is still joyboy"
 Output: 6